Can Unpaid Parking Tickets Hurt My Credit Score?

 • Dispute the charge and request a court hearing

 The response period varies based on the city and infarction type but will appear at the bottom of the ticket.
-Infractions committed under the Provincial Offence Act, Highway Traffic Act, and parking tickets are not eligible for Manitoba’s Fine Option Program.
+Parking tickets don’t qualify for Manitoba’s Fine Option Program.
 In Winnipeg, early payments can be made within 14 days of a parking ticket being issued.

 How To Dispute It